dekuNukem/duckyPad/troubleshooting.md

 * Copy the files back, it should be much faster now.

 You can also use your own faster SD card.

+## The RGB backlight is flickering slightly!

+* Make sure the USB port can provide enough power.

+* Try plugging it directly into the computer, instead of through a USB hub.

+* Also try a different cable if possible.

 ## The RGB backlight is too bright!